How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

 1. Fold the cloth and create a triangle out of it.

-2. Wrap the edge and fold it on your nose and mouth.
-Make sure that the lower half of your face is covered with the other half of the triangle.
+2. Wrap the edge and fold it around your nose and mouth.
+Ensure that the other half of the triangle covers the lower half of your face.

 3. Take the right and left corners on the back of your neck, cover the shoulders, and cross the ends on top of the other without making a knot.

-4. Next, put the two ends of the cloth from the back of your neck to the front of your shoulders and tie it just right.
-Again, the knot shouldn't be so tight that you find it difficult to breathe, but not too loose so that the Keffiyeh doesn't hold.
+4. Next, tie the two ends of the cloth from the back of your neck to the front of your shoulders just right.
+Again, the knot shouldn't be so tight that breathing is difficult, but it should also be loose enough the Keffiyeh doesn't hold.

-5. Tuck the remaining portion of the cloth inside your jacket if you wish to prevent the dust from getting inside your nose or mouth.
+5. Tap the remaining cloth inside your jacket to prevent the dust from getting into your nose or mouth.

 6. On the other hand, if you wish to hide the remaining cloth, you can tie them in another knot beneath the lower corner of the Keffiyeh.

-7. If the wind has stopped, you can bring down the cover of your nose and mouth and put the Keffiyeh on your neck.
+7. If the wind has stopped, you can blow the cover of your nose and mouth and put the Keffiyeh on your neck.
 Adjust the cloth if necessary.

 Tactical/ Military Method

-This method is used for increased protection against debris for it offers more coverage in the airways.
+This method is used for increased protection against debris because it offers more airways coverage.
 It also offers protection on the head.
 The steps are the following:

 1. Open the shemagh in a full square and fold it into two until it becomes a triangle.

 2. Next, cover your forehead with the folded edge.
-Place the cloth in the middle of your forehead and ensure that the right portion is longer than the left one by almost half.
+Place the cloth in the middle of your forehead, ensuring that the right portion is almost half the length of the left one.

 3. After that, place the left side of the cloth under your chin and hold it in place using your right hand.